 ASPN makes mailing list archives, chat rooms, forums, message boards, and/or news groups available to its users.
 As any information that is disclosed in these areas becomes public, caution should be exercised when disclosing personal information.

 Our users are given the opportunity to "opt-in" to having their information used for purposes not directly related to our site at the point where we ask for the information.
 For example, our order form has an "opt-in" mechanism so purchasers who wish to receive marketing material can add their email address to our lists.
 We only add users to our lists when they expressly agree to be added.
 Users of our site are always notified when their information is being collected by any outside parties.
 We do this so our users can make an informed choice as to whether they should proceed with services that require an outside party, or not.

 Periodically, ActiveState notifies our users of new products, announcements, upgrades, and updates.
-To unsubscribe from ActiveState email updates, click opt out at the bottom of the next email you receive from us.
+To unsubscribe from ActiveState email updates, click "unsubscribe" at the bottom of the next email you receive from us.
 Please be aware that you may not opt out of receiving information regarding the initial use, evaluation, or expiration of our products or services.

 Notification of Changes